omazhary/Presentations/PITCHME.md

 ### Problem

-Builds -depending on the system- can take too much time.
+Builds, depending on the system, can take too much time.

 +++

 ### Anatomy of a Build

-- Majority: Decrease Test Time
-- Build does not consist solely of Tests
+- A Build Does Not Consist Solely of Tests
 ![CI Workflow](/visual-aids/ci_workflow.png?size=60%)
+- Majority of Research: Decrease Test Time

 +++

 ### Possible Solution: Machine Learning (ML)?

 - Possible Flow:
-    1. Identify overhead from non-essential CI processes
+    1. Identify overhead from CI/CDE/CD processes
     2. Propose optimizations per-stage of CI build:
         1. Provisioning
         2. Dependency Management
         3. Building (_actual_)
         4. Testing
 - Possible Outcome:
-    A framework for the application of ML in CI build optimization?
+    A framework for the application of ML in Continuous Software Engineering?

 +++